 Stress and depression is also another major reason why many people end up being an alcoholic.
-Since over consumption of alcohol can make you high, and it is also easily and legally available, many people find solace in alcohol as coping up strategy when they are struggling with pain, sorrow or stress.
+Since overconsumption of alcohol can make you high, and it is also easily and legally available, many people find solace in alcohol as a coping up strategy when they are struggling with pain, sorrow, or stress.
 Peer pressure is also one of the major reasons why many young adults end up being alcohol addicts.

-If you feel you are struggling with alcohol abuse, or if you have a loved one around you who are struggling with this condition, it is best to quit drinking as soon as possible.
-While many people wish to quit drinking, they are often clueless about how is it possible to do so and the general perception is that it is next to impossible to deal with the issue.
-Quitting alcohol, just like quitting any other habit can be difficult but not impossible.
-However, the amount of effort that you need to put into quitting depends on how seriously addicted you are.
-Nevertheless, regardless of the degree of your alcohol addiction, quitting it is not impossible and can be easily done if you follow these tips.
+If you feel you are struggling with alcohol abuse, or if you have a loved one around you who is struggling with this condition, it is best to quit drinking as soon as possible.
+While many people wish to stop drinking, they are often clueless about how is it possible to do so, and the general perception is that it is next to impossible to deal with the issue.
+Quitting alcohol, just like leaving any other habit, can be difficult but not impossible.
+However, the amount of effort that you need to put into stopping depends on how seriously addicted you are.
+Nevertheless, regardless of the degree of your alcohol addiction, quitting it is not impossible and can be quickly done if you follow these tips.